uleman-code/Pepperwood/README.md

 # Sensor Data Ingest
 An interactive application for:
-- Loading files produced by Campbell Scientific data loggers,
+- Loading files produced by Campbell Scientific data loggers
+- Performing several automated sanity checks
-- Visually inspecting the various time series contained in the files,
+- Visually inspecting the various time series contained in the files
-- And saving the data, along with column metadata and site information, in Excel workbooks.
+- Saving the data, along with column metadata and site information, in Excel workbooks

 ## Installation
 ### Prerequisite: Python 3.12.2